 Ji Ben Dong Zuo: Basic Skills

-Shaolin basics include: stretching and strength training, sandbag punching (Da Sha Bao - 打 沙包), finger thrusting (Cha Shou Zhi - 插 手指), sand bag snatching (Zhua Sha Bao - 抓沙包 ), stone seizing ( Shi Zhuo - 石捉 ), as well as other methods, to developed the ability to evade, strike with sudden heavy strength, and to seize.
-Other fundamentals include: Shaolin Shi Ba Tui (少林十八腿) – 18 basics kicks, as well as basic sets such as: Ji Ben Dong Zuo 基本動作, Tan Tui Shier Lu (譚腿十二路) and Luohan Ma Deng Cao (羅漢馬蹬操), etc.
+Shaolin basics include: stretching and strength training, sandbag punching (Da Sha Bao - 打 沙包), finger thrusting (Cha Shou Zhi - 插 手指), sandbag snatching (Zhua Sha Bao - 抓沙包 ), stone seizing ( Shi Zhuo - 石捉 ), as well as other methods, to develop the ability to evade, strike with sudden heavy strength, and to seize.
+Other fundamentals include Shaolin Shi Ba Tui (少林十八腿) – 18 basics kicks, as well as basic sets such as Ji Ben Dong Zuo 基本動作, Tan Tui Shier Lu (譚腿十二路) and Luohan Ma Deng Cao (羅漢馬蹬操), etc.

 Lian Quan Tao: Barehand Sets

-In addition to the basic skills students are taught, Lian Quan Tao (練拳套) - 'practicing sequence of fist'; also called Lian Quan Jiao (練拳腳)- 'practicing fists and feet'.
-Generally Shaolin kung fu sets are structured in sections/parts (部) or roads (路) with techniques arranged in line so the practitioner travels back and forth as they practice the set.
-The sets are in a way the collective memory and experiences of the ancestors and are the records of successful martial strategies, tactics and are also a method of training.
-Shaolin sets are grouped in what could be termed "styles" generally including a number of barehand, weapon and contact sets.
+In addition to the basic skills students are taught, Lian Quan Tao (練拳套) - 'practicing a sequence of a fist'; also called Lian Quan Jiao (練拳腳)- 'practicing fists and feet.'
+Generally, Shaolin kung fu sets are structured in sections/parts (部) or roads (路) with techniques arranged in a line, so the practitioner travels back and forth as they practice the set.
+The sets are, in a way, the collective memory and experiences of the ancestors and are the records of successful martial strategies, tactics and are also a method of training.
+Shaolin sets are grouped in what could be termed "styles," generally including a number of barehand, weapon, and contact sets.
 For example, Shaolin Shen Long Shier Bu (神龍十二部) is a group of twelve sets.
-Most often these groups are traced to a single source or origin.
-Other sets include: Xiao Hong Chang Chuan 小洪長拳, Da Hong Chang Chuan 大洪長拳, Cao Fang Hua 草訪花, Luo Jiao Song Shan 落腳嵩山, Shi Tou Quan 石頭拳, etc. For more information on the sets taught see ironbodhisattva.blogspot.ca
+Most often, these groups are traced to a single source or origin.
+Other sets include Xiao Hong Chang Chuan 小洪長拳, Da Hong Chang Chuan 大洪長拳, Cao Fang Hua 草訪花, Luo Jiao Song Shan 落腳嵩山, Shi Tou Quan 石頭拳, etc. For more information on the sets taught see: ironbodhisattva.blogspot.ca

 Lian Bing Qi: Weapon Sets

 Weapons sets are termed Lian Bing Qi - 練兵器.
 Many believe that training at Shaolin kung fu focuses exclusively on barehand combat.
-However, training there was rooted in the harsh reality of the time and it would not have been practical for monks to use only their hands since attackers were undoubtedly armed.
-For much of its history including the 19th century, martial arts at Shaolin was largely weapon focused.
-It was weapons and not bare hands which were used to defend the monastery.
+However, training there was rooted in the harsh reality of the time, and it would not have been practical for monks to use only their hands since attackers were undoubtedly armed.
+For much of its history, including the 19th century, martial arts at Shaolin was primarily weapon focused.
+It was weapons and not bare hands that were used to defend the monastery.
 Monks first studied barehand basics for one year and then were taught staff fighting-their first and fundamental weapon.
 Tradition and history tells us that monks at Shaolin did practice the so called “eighteen weapons.”
-Most of these weapons originated in the Tang, Song and Yuan dynasties with the staff weapons being favoured because they did not have the stigma of battlefield-killing weapons which blades had.
-In fact the oldest surviving manual on Shaolin is on using the staff.
+Most of these weapons originated in the Tang, Song, and Yuan dynasties, with the staff weapons being favored because they did not have the stigma of battlefield-killing weapons that blades had.
+In fact, the oldest surviving manual on Shaolin is on using the staff.
 See our blog for more information on weapons training at Shaolin.
 Dozens of different traditional weapons are taught and trained at our Association.

 Dui Da: Contact sets